pi-base/data/spaces/countable-complement-topology/README.md

 ---
 Let $X=\mathbb R$ be the set of real numbers.
 Define the open sets on $X$ by a letting a set $U \subset X$ be open iff its complement is countable.
 Taking the collection of all such sets, $U$, together with both the $\emptyset$ and $X$ yields a topology on $X$.

-Considered as #20 ("Countable Complement Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.
+Defined as counterexample #20 ("Countable Complement Topology") in {{doi:10.1007\/978-1-4612-6290-9_6}}.

 <!-- [[Proof of Topology]]